TEST 2: Verifying The Heater Element Is Getting Ground

 OK, this is what you need to do:

 Locate the O2 sensor terminals number 3 and number 4 of the O2 sensor connector itself (not the engine wiring harness O2 connector).

 Place your multimeter in Ohms mode.

 Probe terminals number 3 and number 4 of the connector of the O2 sensor itself.

 NOTE: The upstream O2 sensor for the D17A2 engine has female metal terminals.
 Avoid probing the front of these female terminals with the multimeter test leads or you run the risk of damaging them.

 If all is OK, you should see about 10 to 40 Ω's on your multimeter.

 If the heater element is fried, your multimeter will show an open (usually indicated by the letters OL) or a number over 10 K Ωs.

 Let's take a look at your test results:

 CASE 1: Your multimeter confirmed the indicated resistance.
-This test result tells you that your 2.3L Ford Ranger's downstream oxygen (O2) sensor's heater is OK.
+This test result tells you that your 1.6L Honda Civic's pre-catalytic converter oxygen (O2) sensor's heater is OK.